-Game two of Saturday's doubleheader was postponed to Sunday at 1 p.m due to the loss of daylight.
-The contest will resume in the top of the ninth inning where play left off.
+Game two of Saturday's doubleheader was postponed to Sunday at 1 p.m. due to the loss of daylight.
+After play resumed in the top of the ninth inning, the Retrievers held on to claim a 4-1 win. Â

 Quaker Notemeal